Summer Internships in Japan

 Housing, meals, and transportation to/from the airport in Japan will be provided by KEEP.
 There are limitations regarding Berea College funding for international internships if you have received Berea funding for a previous international experience.

 The students selected will be expected to participate fully in the life and work of KEEP by taking on supervised labor assignments tailored to both their academic and professional interests and KEEP’s needs and resources.
-For example, interns might assist KEEP by helping to maintain its organic farm, sharing their cultural traditions and English language skills with Japanese youth, or leading programs for the public (e.g., nature walks, dairy tours and demonstrations).
-Interns will work full-time for ten weeks, departing for Japan May 17/18, 2014, and returning July 26/27, 2014.
+For example, interns might assist KEEP by participating in the daily operations of KEEP’s lodging (including cabins and campsites) and dining facilities, planning and executing a special event to share their cultural traditions and English language skills with KEEP visitors (children and adults), helping to maintain small-scale organic gardens, or participating in Paul Rusch Memorial Museum activities such as leading museum tours for English speakers, researching the background of individual museum collection pieces, and cataloging archival items.
+For complete intern job descriptions, please click here.
+Interns will work full-time for nine weeks, departing for Japan in mid-June and returning in mid-August.

 How can I apply?

-The four students selected will be asked to meet as a group with the Director of Internships and the Education Abroad Adviser to review the process necessary for participation in an international internship, which includes an application to the Center for International Education (CIE) by February 15, 2014 and an internship proposal to the Office of Internships by March 15, 2014.
+The two students selected will be asked to meet as a group with the Director of Internships and the Education Abroad Adviser to review the process necessary for participation in an international internship, which includes an application to the Center for International Education (CIE) by February 15, 2017 and an internship proposal to the Office of Internships by March 15, 2017.